EelcoV/RasterTool/doc/Build and Install.md

 If you cannot use Wine, or if you attempt to build on Windows, run the `winbuild.bat` batch file to create the Windows ZIP, exe and full installer.

 The build results are found in the `build` directory.
 For both platforms, the tool is available in English (EN) or Dutch (NL).
 For MacOS both Intel and ARM versions will be created.
 For Windows both 32-bit and 64-bit versions will be created.
 The MacOS version is distributed using the DMG files.
-To install, doubleclick the DMG file, and drag the Raster application to your Applications folder.
+To install, doubleclick the DMG file, and drag the Raster application to your Desktop folder.
+Make sure to remove the quarantine attribute if you downloaded the disk image from the internet.
-The Windows version is distributed in three formats.
+The Windows version is distributed in two formats.
 * The full installer requires Administrator rights.
 It will install in `C:\Program Files`, create an uninstall option in the Settings / Control Panel, and will associate .raster files with the tool.
-* The unpack-version requires no special rights.
-It will simply unpack the files in a location of choice.
+* The Zip-version requires no special rights.
+Simply unpack the files in a location of choice.
 The user will have to associate .raster files manually, using the `Open With` option in Explorer.
-* The Zip-version is for those who do not trust exe files.
-It contains the same files as the unpacker.